 Element 3: Outsourcing, ready-made solutions, and existing tech stacks

 Why is it important?
 While you can’t rush security, you may still need to develop an insurtech product fast.
-For that, you have several options: do it in-house or with an outsourcing team and create a custom product, or use a ready-made solution.
+For that, you have several options: do it in-house or outsource to an insurtech development company and create a custom product, or use a ready-made solution.
 While each of the options has its benefits, the major difference between them is the development time and money they require.
 Also, if you’re choosing between a ready-made solution and a custom one, you have to know exactly what the business value of your product is and what customer needs it should meet.
 Depending on these, you will know how important it is to be able to customize the product in the future.

 What’s the problem?
 The problem involves choice.
 To make the final answer easier, you have to clearly understand what your end-product is and what resources you’ll need to develop it.
 Thus, having an in-house team may be more expensive and more complex in terms of management and work process organization than hiring an outsourced team.